networknext/next/.semaphore/README.md

 To update the Docker image, make sure you have Docker installed and are a collaborator for the `nbopardi/networknext` docker repo.
 Then run the following from the root of the portal repo:

-1. `go mod tidy`
-2. `docker build -f ./.semaphore/Dockerfile -t nbopardi/networknext:portal .`
+1. `docker build -f ./.semaphore/Dockerfile -t nbopardi/networknext:portal .`
-3. `docker history nbopardi/networknext:portal`
+2. `docker history nbopardi/networknext:portal`
 	- This is to verify the size of each layer of the Docker image.
 	- Make sure the total image size is relatively small (under 3 GB).
-4. `docker push nbopardi/networknext:portal`
+3. `docker push nbopardi/networknext:portal`

 Once complete, Semaphore will now use the latest Docker image.